The History of MKimonos

 In the fall of 2001, I began working on a custom gi for the University of Gama Filho Judo Team.
 The Gama Filho team consistently proves itself to be one of the best Judo teams in the world.
 The Judokas wanted to create a high quality gi, legal for International Judo Competition.
 At that time, over 600 Gama Filho Team Members wore my gi's.

 From 2001 to 2012, I ran the company globally from my home in the US.
 I maintained my factory in Brazil and continued to expand my product line and customer base.
 My most significant innovation during this time was the creation of the Palladium weave in 2011.
 It is a return to traditional Jiu-Jitsu's roots and is an extremely strong, heavy and traditional design.
-It is catching on with fighters around the world.
+It has been, since the beginning, a great success, but it is preferred by more advanced practitioners that enjoy the feel of heavier, stronger gi's.